DocSpring/craco-antd/README.md

 ## Releasing a new version

+- Make sure the "Supported Versions" section is updated at the top of the README.
 - Check which files will be included in the NPM package:
   - `npm pack`
   - Update `.npmignore` to exclude any files.